AninditaBasu/AninditaBasu/docs/tools.md

 # {{ page.title }}

-These scripts were written to make the everyday life of a writer easier.

-## Table of contents
+{: .no_toc }

+## On this page

 {: .no_toc .text-delta }

 - TOC
    {:toc}

+These scripts were written to make the everyday life of a writer easier.

-{% for entry in site.data.tool.tool %}
+{% for entry in site.data.tools.tools %}

 ## {{ entry.name }}